 Speaking of kids, when was the last time that you took kids to an attraction where they were free to roll in the grass?
 Grass that’s manicured and clean?
-Free from city dogs remains and free from trash?
+Free from city dogs’ remains and free from trash?
 Well, you get aces of that here so the kids can roll around all day long.
 Or, if you want to picnic, find your perfect spot, throw out your balance, and relax.
-Many locations in the park are shaded, even grassed areas so don’t stress about the heat.
+Many park locations are shaded, even grassed areas, so don’t stress about the heat.

 What You Need For The Perfect Day Out

 5. Selfie and Instagram Nation